Humancyyborg/SolanaTradingBote/README.md

 ## Configuration

-Adjust the settings in your `.env` file to customize the bot's behavior:
+To tailor the bot's functionality, update the .env file with the following settings:

-- AMOUNT: The amount of SOL to swap in each transaction
+- AMOUNT: Specify the SOL amount to swap per transaction.
-- DELAY: Delay between buying cycles (in milliseconds)
+- DELAY: Define the delay between buying cycles (in milliseconds).
-- MONITOR_INTERVAL: Interval for monitoring positions (in milliseconds)
+- MONITOR_INTERVAL: Set the frequency for position monitoring (in milliseconds).
-- SLIPPAGE: Maximum allowed slippage (in percentage)
+- SLIPPAGE: Determine the maximum acceptable slippage percentage.
-- PRIORITY_FEE: Priority fee for transactions
+- PRIORITY_FEE: Adjust the priority fee for transactions.
-- JITO: Set to "true" to use Jito for transaction processing
+- JITO: Toggle "true" to enable Jito for transaction optimization.
-- RPC_URL: Your Solana RPC URL
+- RPC_URL: Provide your Solana RPC endpoint URL.
-- API_KEY: Your Solana Tracker - [Data API Key](https://www.solanatracker.io/data-api)
+- API_KEY: Input your Solana Tracker Data API Key.
-- PRIVATE_KEY: Your wallet's private key
+- PRIVATE_KEY: Enter your wallet's private key securely.
-- MIN_LIQUIDITY / MAX_LIQUIDITY: Liquidity range for token selection
+- MIN_LIQUIDITY / MAX_LIQUIDITY: Define the liquidity range for token selection.
-- MIN_MARKET_CAP / MAX_MARKET_CAP: Market cap range for token selection
+- MIN_MARKET_CAP / MAX_MARKET_CAP: Specify the market cap range for eligible tokens.
-- MIN_RISK_SCORE / MAX_RISK_SCORE: Risk score range for token selection
+- MIN_RISK_SCORE / MAX_RISK_SCORE: Set the acceptable risk score range for tokens.
-- REQUIRE_SOCIAL_DATA: Set to "true" to only trade tokens with social data
+- REQUIRE_SOCIAL_DATA: Use "true" to limit trading to tokens with social data availability.
-- MAX_NEGATIVE_PNL / MAX_POSITIVE_PNL: PnL thresholds for selling positions
+- MAX_NEGATIVE_PNL / MAX_POSITIVE_PNL: Establish PnL thresholds for triggering sales.
-- MARKETS: Comma-separated list of markets to trade on
+- MARKETS: List the targeted markets as a comma-separated value (e.g., Raydium, Orca, Jupiter).

 ## API Usage and Fees